The 2014 and 2012 editions

-In 1996 it appeared as a television film, also featuring Derek Jacobi.
+In 1996 it appeared as a television film and video, also featuring Derek Jacobi.

 The television film The Strange Life and Death of Dr Turing was made for the BBC Horizon series in December 1991, and first shown on 9 March 1992.
 The film-maker was Christopher Sykes.

 Alan Turing: the Enigma also inspired the late artist and sculptor Sir Eduardo Paolozzi.
 See my illustrated talk on Paolozzi's Turing prints (2000).